A Step-by-Step Guide to Get a Business Loan Approval

-As indicated by Dun and Bradstreet Research, for every 100 organisations in India, there are more than 95 micro enterprises, 4 small-to-medium organisations, and less than one large company.
+As indicated by Dun and Bradstreet Research, for every 100 organizations in India, there are more than 95 micro-enterprises, 4 small-to-medium organisations, and less than one large company.
 The optics demonstrate a gap, which market analysts allude to as ‘The Missing Middle’.
 The reason being Indian micro enterprises are finding it hard to scale up and grow their business.

 Understanding business requirements